 The Collins CCP-3000 is a control panel used in conjunction with the IFIS.
-It includes three Quick Access Keys, which allow rapid selection of pilot defined, pre-stored MFD formats.
-Other knobs and buttons support electronic checklist functions and menu functions for Enhanced Map Overlays.
+It includes three Quick Access Keys, which allow rapid selection of pilot defined, prestored MFD formats.
+Other knobs and buttons support electronic checklist functions and menu functions for Enhanced Map Overlays and Broadcast Weather.
+The CCP also supports optional IFIS functions such as Jeppesen Electronic Charts.